Children’s GPS Tracking Watch – ‘lok8u num8′

 Is there really a need to tag a child with a GPS watch?
 Well it seems that every day in the press there’s more news about murderers, rapists and generally bad people and although you’d have a case in saying that a lot of this is just scaremongering, the fact that the streets are more dangerous than they ‘used to be’ is one that you’d struggle to deny.

-So parents today are faced with the dilemma of either letting their children out to the mercy of the outside world, or restrict their freedom and keep them under tabs neither of which are in any way beneficial to the children in question… and that’s where the lok8u num8 Kids GPS Watch comes in.
+So parents today are faced with the dilemma of either letting their children out to the mercy of the outside world, or restrict their freedom and keep them under tabs neither of which are in any way beneficial to the children in question… and that’s where a Children’s GPS Tracking Watch can come in useful.

 But firstly what does it do?
 Obviously it is a watch which… er… tells the time, but that’s really just a way of disguising the GPS tracker/locator that’s hidden beneath the garishly coloured exterior (which helps make it look like a normal cheap digital watch).
 With a pretty impressive and totally appropriate accuracy of up to 3 metres this enables you to track the child that is wearing it wherever you are so long as you have access to a mobile phone or a computer (i.e. one connected to the internet!).
 It’s a similar idea to that of Google Latitude for people to locate their friends which adults can choose to use on their mobile phones for social purposes, but this is obviously for parents who are concerned about their children’s whereabouts.